Cuneiform: Hittite cuneiform

-Hittite cuneiform is an adaptation of the Old Assyrian cuneiform of c.
-1800 BC to the Hittite language.
-When the cuneiform script was adapted to writing Hittite, a layer of Akkadian logographic spellings was added to the script, thus the pronunciations of many Hittite words which were conventionally written by logograms are now unknown.
+Hittite cuneiform is an adaptation of Old Assyrian cuneiform to write the Hittite language that emerged c.
+1800 BC and was used between the 17th–13th centuries BC.
+More or less the same Assyrian system was used by the scribes of the Hittite Empire for two other Anatolian languages (a now extinct branch of Indo-European), namely Luwian (alongside the native Anatolian hieroglyphics) and Palaic, as well as for the language isolate Hattic language.
+When the cuneiform script was adapted to writing Hittite, a layer of Akkadian logographic spellings, also known as Akkadograms, was added to the script, in addition to the Sumerian logograms, or Sumerograms, which were already inherent in the Akkadian writing system and which Hittite also kept.
+Thus the pronunciations of many Hittite words which were conventionally written by logograms are now unknown.

+Hurrian and Urartian cuneiform

+The Hurrian language (attested 2300–1000 BC) and Urartian language (attested in the 9th–6th centuries BC) were also written in adapted versions of Sumero-Akkadian cuneiform.
+Although the two languages are related, their writing systems seem to have been developed separately.
+For Hurrian, there were even different systems in different polities (in Mitanni, in Mari, in the Hittite Empire).
+The Hurrian orthographies were generally characterised by more extensive use of syllabograms and more limited use of logograms than Akkadian.
+Urartian, in comparison, retained a more significant role for logograms.

+Neo-Assyrian and Neo-Babylonian cuneiform

 In the Iron Age (c.
-10th to 6th centuries BC), Assyrian cuneiform was further simplified.
-The characters remained the same as those of Sumero-Akkadian cuneiforms, but the graphic design of each character relied more heavily on wedges and square angles, making them significantly more abstract.
-The pronunciation of the characters was replaced by that of the Assyrian dialect of the Akkadian language:
+10th–6th centuries BC) during the Neo-Assyrian Empire, Assyrian cuneiform was further simplified.
+The characters remained the same as those of Sumero-Akkadian cuneiforms, but the graphic design of each character relied more heavily on wedges and square angles, making them significantly more abstract:

-From the 6th century, the Akkadian language was marginalized by Aramaic, written in the Aramaean alphabet, but Neo-Assyrian cuneiform remained in use in the literary tradition well into the times of the Parthian Empire (250 BC–226 AD).
+Babylonian cuneiform was simplified along similar lines during that period, albeit to a lesser extent and in a slightly different way.
+From the 6th century, the Akkadian language was marginalized by Aramaic, written in the Aramaic alphabet, but Akkadian cuneiform remained in use in the literary tradition well into the times of the Parthian Empire in Assyria and Babylonia (250 BC – 226 AD).
 The last known cuneiform inscription, an astronomical text, was written in 75 AD.
 The ability to read cuneiform may have persisted until the third century AD.